leemark/web_tools/README.md

 ```

 For example:
-- Generating Alt Text for Images: `python get_alt_text.py --image <URL or path to your image>`
+- Generating Alt Text for Images: `python get_alt_text.py '<image_url>'`
+This script accepts an image URL as input and prints the generated alt text to stdout.
-- Enhancing Web Content: `python content_enhancer.py --url <URL of the webpage you want to analyze>`
+- Enhancing Web Content: `python content_enhancer.py '<URL of the webpage you want to analyze>'`
-- Summarizing Text: `python summarize.py --url <URL of the article/document to summarize>`
+- Summarizing Text: `python summarize.py '<URL of the article/document to summarize>'`

 ## Contributing
 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.